|

 PLEASE NOTE:

-- Precise meeting location will be provided a few days before the event.
+- Tour starts in Chelsea, around 10th Avenue and 26th Street.
+Precise meeting location will be shared a few days before the tour.

 |